-Policies for Future Land Use
+b.
+Policies for Future Land Uses

 Land development districts that reflect the traditional character of the city will guide changing land uses and development.
-Each district will have a List of Permitted Uses that may include specific performance standards.
+Each district will have a List of Permitted Uses, which may include specific performance standards.
 The Planning Commission and City Council may add new uses to this list after review.

 The Neighborhood District provides for single family and duplex homes; schools, churches, parks, and agricultural activities; manufactured homes and apartments; and home businesses, professional offices, and bed and breakfast establishments.
-The density in the Neighborhood District is set at no more than five dwelling units per acre for single family residences or 25 dwelling units per acre for apartments.
+The density in the Neighborhood District is set at no more than five (5) dwelling units per acre for single family residences or 25 dwelling units per acre for apartments.
 Clustering dwelling units or placing homes on a variety of lot sizes will achieve this density.
 If clustered, building sites must accommodate future streets.

 The Market District provides for shopping and service opportunities for residents of the city and surrounding area, visitors, and travelers.
 Land uses such as retail sales and services, small equipment sales and repair, offices, public buildings, motels, recreational vehicle parks, and light industry are suitable for this district.
 The minimum density in the Market District is a lot size of 2,500 square feet and allowable lot coverage of up to 100%, including buffers and off-street parking.
+This district allows for compact development supportive of a walkable business district.

-Land annexed into the city from the Urban Growth Area will maintain its previous zoning designation unless noted otherwise, by the City Council.
+Land annexed into the city from the Urban Growth Area will be in the Neighborhood District unless noted otherwise by the City Council.

+c.
 Policies for Establishing the Urban Growth Area